As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Once you have cut and ground your garnets to the right shape and size, wash them and dry them.
 Use the polishing or buffing attachment to bring them to a shine.

 This attachment looks like it has a small piece of felt on the end.
-You can dip the polishing wheel in a polishing compound and leave it there for a couple of minutes with the Dremel running to ensure it is adequately coated.
+You can dip the polishing wheel in a polishing compound and leave it there for a couple of minutes while the Dremel runs to ensure it is adequately coated.

 Apply the polishing compound to the garnet’s surfaces with the Dremel.
-It’s best to hold the garnet in a vice or clamp when using a Dremel.
+It’s best to use a Dremel to hold the garnet in a vice or clamp.

 Conclusion

-Cutting and polishing a garnet is not hard and can be done at home using sandpaper, a cutting board, and some water or a Dremel.
+You can easily cut and polish a garnet at home using sandpaper, a cutting board, and some water or a Dremel.
+This process is not difficult and can be accomplished with little effort.

-Polishing garnets in a rock tumbler is possible, but only if they are tumbling grade because many garnets have fractures and inclusions that make them unsuitable for tumbling.
-You can use a polishing compound and a piece of denim or the Dremel polishing wheel for the final shine.
+It is feasible to polish garnets in a rock tumbler; however, this is only viable if they are of tumbling grade.
+This is because many garnets have inclusions and fractures that render them unsuitable for tumbling.
+To get the desired level of shine, you can use a polishing compound and a piece of denim or the polishing wheel with a Dremel.

 TIP: Garnet is a highly valued gemstone.
 Do you know what makes garnet so valuable?
 Check out the explanation in the article below: